go-python/gopy/README.md

  $ gopy gen github.com/go-python/gopy/_examples/hi

 Options:
-  -main="": code string to run in the Go main() function in the cgo library -name="": name of output package (otherwise name of first package is used) -output="": output directory for bindings -vm="python": path to python interpreter
+  -build-tags="": build tags to be passed to `go build` -dynamic-link=false: whether to link output shared library dynamically to Python -main="": code string to run in the go main() function in the cgo library -name="": name of output package (otherwise name of first package is used) -no-make=false: do not generate a Makefile, e.g., when called from Makefile -no-warn=false: suppress warning messages, which may be expected -output="": output directory for bindings -package-prefix=".": custom package prefix used when generating import statements for generated package -rename=false: rename Go symbols to python PEP snake_case -vm="python": path to python interpreter

 $ gopy help build